 Every member of the Glade community has responsibility for ensuring the safety and well being of every child at all times.
 The school follows the London Borough of Redbridge guidelines and follows the Redbridge policy.
 Staff will receive safeguarding training on a regular basis through annual Level 1 training sessions and regular updates throughout the year.
 All members of the Safeguarding team will receive regular Level 3 training.
 Regular volunteers and visitors will also receive safeguarding training.

 All staff have a duty of care and are expected to be proactive with reporting matters around child protection, including concerns/suspicions around radicalisation, female genital mutilation, and online safety.
 If you have a concern about a child or another adult please speak to one of the members of staff of the safeguarding team.

-Mr Miller - Designated Safeguarding Officer
+Mr Miller - Deputy Designated Safeguarding Officer

-Mrs Hussain - Deputy Designated Safeguarding Officer
+Mrs Jones - Deputy Designated Safeguarding Office

-Mr Merchant - Deputy Designated Safeguarding Officer
+Mrs Graham - Deputy Designated Safeguarding Office

 In case of absence of the above, please speak to our SENCO, Mrs Jones.